 Some students enrolled in the MA programme wish to undertake more prolonged research that will lead to a full Master's thesis.
 Students can therefore apply to move from the course-based stream into the thesis-based stream at the beginning of the winter term.

-Students take four half-courses.
+Students take five half-courses.

 During their first year, students design a research programme that will lead to a Master’s Thesis.
 The thesis is a work of 75-100 pages long and makes an original contribution to the field of global development studies.